Gouache Vs Watercolor: Which Should You Consider Working In?

 The way they flow when in use, it is important to use masking fluid over areas that need to remain white indefinitely.
 With a set of gouaches you will find white and you can apply it when working with layers.

-In some ways watercolors present more challenges than acrylics and oils, so it’s a whole different ball game, learning the techniques.
+In some ways the two mediums above are very different than acrylics and oils, so it’s a whole different ball game, learning the techniques.
 I strongly urge you to consider both of these mediums.
-I kind of think that gouache is under-represented at times but you might just surprise yourself!
+I kind of think that gouache is under-represented at times, but you might just surprise yourself!